Thames Nautical Training College

-London shipowners, marine insurance underwriters and merchants subscribed to its founding as an institution which would provide trained officers for a seagoing career.
+The Thames Nautical Training College, as it is now called, is a school that trains officers for a seagoing career.
+It was, for over a hundred years, situated aboard ships named HMS Worcester.
+London shipowners, marine insurance underwriters and merchants subscribed to its founding.
+It was the London maritime interests' answer to HMS Conway, which had been established in 1859 on the River Mersey as a training ship for Liverpool's burgeoning merchant fleet.
+Throughout their history, Worcester and Conway were competitors, and the two met regularly on playing fields and in boats in keen sporting rivalry.

 The British Admiralty loaned the 50-gun, 1,500-ton frigate HMS Worcester for the scheme, and in 1862 the Thames Marine Officer Training School was opened.
 She was to find her eventual home off Greenhithe, in the Thames, in 1871, after temporary berths at Blackwall, Erith and Southend.

-The college expanded and the Admiralty provided the college with HMS Frederick William (originally laid down as Royal Frederick), a line-of-battle ship of 86 guns with screw propulsion.
+The college expanded, and the Admiralty provided HMS Frederick William (originally laid down as Royal Frederick), a ship-of-the-line of 86 guns with screw propulsion.
 She was renamed Worcester and refitted in the Victoria Docks before being brought to Greenhithe in 1876.
 About this time the name of the school was changed to the Incorporated Thames Nautical Training College, HMS Worcester (ITNTC).

+David Barker was Captain-Superintendent of the Nautical Training College from 1892 until 1919 and was knighted in 1920.